newst4rt/Lyrify/docs/status_codes.md

         </tr>
         <tr>
             <td align="left"><b>400</b></td>
-            <td align="left">If the synced lyrics are not available in the database, the system will check again on Lrclib after 24 hours.
-If they are still unavailable, this status code will be displayed.</td>
+            <td align="left">Lyrics for the track have not been found in the SQLite3 database and on lrclib.net.
+            <b>Hint</b>: Lyrify stores the timestamp of the unavailable track in the database and will perform a request on lrclib.net 24 hours after the initial execution to check whether synced lyrics have become available.
+The code will be displayed once the synced lyrics are not found on lrclib.net.</td>
             <td align="left">sqlite3</td>
         </tr>
         <tr>
             <td align="left"><b>401</b></td>
-            <td align="left">Access Token cannot be refreshed.</td>
+            <td align="left">Access Token can't be refreshed.</td>
             <td align="left">Spotify-API</td>
         </tr>
         <tr>